-4.5.10 Restoring to Factory Default
+5.5.11 Factory Reset

-If alarms and calibration constants have been inadvertently set, or memory has been corrupted, you may want to restore the console to factory default.
+If memory is corrupted, you may need to restore the console to factory default.

-To restore the console to factory default:
+To restore the console to factory reset and resync the remote sensor to the console:

 - 1. Remove one battery from the battery compartment.
 Wait 10 seconds for the console to go completely blank. - 2.
 Press and hold the [SET] and [MIN/MAX] buttons at the same time and reinsert the battery.

 Continue to hold.
-The backlight will flash 12 times. - 3.
-When the flashing is complete, let go of the buttons.
+The backlight will flash 12 times.

+- 3. When the flashing is complete, let go of the buttons.
 The console has now been restored to factory default. - 4.
-Wait several minutes before pressing any buttons for the remote sensor to sync to the console.
+Wait several minutes before pressing any buttons for the remote sensor to sync to the console. - 5.
+With the remote and console 10 feet away from each other, remove the batteries from the display console and wait 10 seconds.
+Put the batteries back in. - 6.
+Do not touch any buttons for several minutes. - 7.
+The remote sensor search icon will appear near where the outdoor temperature and humidity would normally be.
+Wait several minutes for this icon to turn off.

-5. Glossary of Terms
+6. Glossary of Terms